Director Linda Stonecipher

 All documents become the property of the university and will not be returned.
 The university reserves the right to deny credit for coursework completed before a student is officially admitted for graduate study.

 A one-time matriculation fee is assessed on all new graduate students when they enroll.
-(See WOU fee schedule .)
+(See WOU Tuition and Fee Book.)

 *Evidence of completion of a four-year baccalaureate degree (or international equivalent) from regionally accredited institution as defined by the American Association of Collegiate Registrars, with a cumulative B average (equivalent 3.00 on a U.S. 4.00 grading scale) on the most recent baccalaureate degree.

 If the applicant’s cumulative GPA is below 3.00, but a calculation using the last 90 quarter credits (60 semester credits) of graded course work is 3.0 or higher, the latter will be used as the basis for admission.